NEED AN EDITOR?

 “Laurie is an astute editor, with great instincts for language and the human condition.
 With a light, deft touch, she quickly sizes up what needs to be done to improve a story or essay, and offers practical, realistic advice.
 Laurie really catches the nuances! ~Diane Bracuk, author of the award-winning short story collection, Middle-Aged Boys & Girls (published by Guernica).

-“I wasn’t even sure I NEEDED an editor until Laurie Gough got her hands on my new novel.
-She worked her magic, nurturing me through the sometimes challenging “letting go” process, and helped turn The Ark Of The Oven Mitt from an unwieldy mess into something I’m proud of and readers seem to love.
-She cared deeply about the project and I’m forever grateful for her skills and dedication to my work.” ~James Gordon, Canadian singer-songwriter
+“I wasn’t even sure I NEEDED an editor until Laurie Gough got her hands on my novel.
+She worked her magic, nurturing me through the sometimes challenging “letting go” process, and helped turn The Ark Of The Oven Mitt (longlisted for the 2022 Stephen Leakcock Medal) from an unwieldy mess into something I’m proud of and readers seem to love.
+She cared deeply about the project and I’m forever grateful for her skills and dedication to my work.” ~James Gordon, Canadian singer-songwriter.

 “Laurie’s insightful and disciplined work was such a gift.
 She is a sensitive and precise editor – equally adept at the basics of punctuation and the nuances of story telling.
 I was grateful for and challenged by her input.” ~Marion Adler, actress, writer, singer, award-winning lyricist

 “Laurie Gough steered me through the early stages of my writing, teaching me the essential “show not tell” principle.
 She guided in a straightforward manner, reinforcing the positives and pointing out areas needing work.
 Through her editing feedback and suggestions, I became a stronger and clearer writer.
 She talked me through periods of discouragement by assuring me that writing is always worth it!” ~ Jo Sorochinsky, author of the award-winning Dancing With My Father (Amsterdam Publishers)

 *NOTE: I edit fiction as well as nonfiction but Reedsy only lets you choose one for some reason.